heinthanth/adventofcode-2023/README.md

 # Advent of Code 2023

-Advent of Code 2023 solutions implemented in random program languages.
+Advent of Code 2023 solutions implemented in random programming languages.